29 Nov 2019 1:38 PM GMT

-Also, the amendment to Section 182(3) abolished the provision that companies should declare their political contributions in their profit and loss accounts.
-Now, this requirement is diluted to only showing the total expenditure under the head.
+Also, the amendment to Section 182(3) abolished the provision that companies should declare their political contributions in their profit and loss accounts, giving particulars of the total amount contributed and the name of the party to which such amount has been contributed.
+Now, this requirement to show contributions to different parties have been taken away and the profit and loss account need only show the total political contributions, without mentioning the parties.
 This would "compromise transparency" and could lead to the "increased use of black money for political funding through shell companies" expressed the ECI.

 ECI had urged the Ministry to ensure that only profitable companies with proven track record should be permitted to make political donations.The ECI had informed the Ministry that these amendments will have "serious repercussions/impact on the transparency aspect of political finance/funding of political parties".